A Hitman Jake story by Preston Pairo

 It was starting to snow.
 White flakes drifted peacefully along the darkened back street.

 “Hey, Jake,” Loiza asked looking up into the gentle snow, “you ever do this when you were a kid?”
-Traces of accent remained from Loiza’s childhood in Bucharest.
+Slight traces of accent remained from Loiza’s early childhood in Bucharest, those years before he came with his family to Baltimore.

 “No. Get in the car.”